About me

 Bio

-I hold a bachelor’s in Computer Mathematics (BSc) and a master’s degree (MSc) in Computer Science from the University of Dschang, Cameroon.
-After another Master’s (MSc) in Applied mathematics at the African Institute for Mathematical Science (AIMS) in South Africa, I joined the International Max Planck Research School for Intelligent Systems (IMPRS-IS) where I am doing my PhD in Machine Learning for Medical Image Analysis under the supervision of Prof. Dr. Philipp Berens.
+I hold a bachelor’s degree in Computer Mathematics (BSc) and a master’s degree (MSc) in Computer Science from the University of Dschang in Cameroon.
+I then completed a second Master’s degree (MSc) in Applied Mathematics at the African Institute for Mathematical Science (AIMS) in South Africa.

 Research interests